Spark-Liang/NoteBook/LOMA/280/ch06 - Cash Value Life Insurance and Endowment Insurance.md

 - in terms of flexible premium：

-  - the flexible premium means the ability to add the additional premium to cash value.
+  - the flexible premium means the ability to add the additional premium to cash value or not pay the premium until the additional part of premium paid before can't affort the premium charge.

 ###### different between UL and indexed UL

-Indexed UL offered the additional earnings beased on ca published index, such as Nasdaq 100.
+Indexed UL offered the additional earnings beased on a published index, such as Nasdaq 100.
 The creaditing rate is determined by the changes in an index.

 ###### how the variable insurance allows the policyowner to decide how the premiums and cash value are invested.